Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/breakpoints.md

 />

-# Helper Classes
+# Utility classes

-The **Toolkit** provides Breakpoints for each helper class.
-Simply prepend a helper class with a breakpoint size.
+The **Toolkit** provides Breakpoints for each Utility class.
+Simply pre-pend a Utility class with a breakpoint size.

 <CodeHighlighter
-source={`.md:h_mt-4
+source={`.md:rn_mt-4
-.lg:h-mt-10
+.lg:rn_mt-10
 `} language="css"
 />